 Fibromyalgia is the name given to a group of symptoms characterised by central nervous system pain amplification in association with fatigue, poor sleep mood disorders and a variety of cognitive problems primarily with memory and concentration.
 It is now considered as a prime example of what is now called central sensitisation syndromes.
+Central sensitisation is now becoming the preferred term.
+“Central” means brain, so the term means a sensitised brain.
+This name recognises that this is primarily a disorder of the brain.
 It is a disorder of pain processing due to abnormalities in how pain signals are processed in the central nervous system.
-Other conditions that are part of central sensitisation include disorders such as migraine, irritable bowel syndrome, temporomandibular joint dysfunction, pelvic pain and many others.
+Other conditions that are part of this central sensitisation include disorders such as migraine, irritable bowel syndrome, temporomandibular joint dysfunction, pelvic pain and many others.

 It is a diagnosis which is based on symptoms as there are no specific objective diagnostic tests.
-It can occur in association with other conditions such as diabetes and fibromyalgia, hypertension and fibromyalgia and depression and fibromyalgia.
+It can occur in association with other conditions.
+So individuals have as diabetes and fibromyalgia, hypertension and fibromyalgia and depression and fibromyalgia.
 It is primarily a disorder of the pain system.
 The diagnosis is made by excluding other medical conditions that can cause widespread pain.
-Effective treatment for fibromyalgia is now possible.
+Effective treatment for fibromyalgia/centrals sensitisation is now possible.

 Below is our Library of articles about all aspects of fibromyalgia and management.